mayazahrouni2/Medical-Prescription-Analysis-Medication-Question-Answering-Chatbot/README.md

 ### Step 4 – Drug Matching using FAISS Embeddings
 - Drug names embedded using **SentenceTransformer**
-- Semantic matching performed with **FAISS**
+- Semantic similarity matching performed with **FAISS**
 - Reference database: **CIS_bdpm dataset**
-  - Maintained by ANSM, HAS, and UNCAM
+  - Maintained by **ANSM, HAS, and UNCAM**
-- Dataset cleaned and normalized for robust matching
+- Dataset cleaned and normalized to enable robust matching

 ### Step 5 – Final Drug List Construction
-- Validated medications consolidated into a structured, trusted drug list
+- Validated medications consolidated into a **trusted and structured drug list**

 ### Step 6 – Retrieval-Augmented Generation (RAG)
-- Medical answers generated exclusively from validated drug records
+- Medical answers generated **exclusively from validated drug records**
-- Reduces hallucinations and improves medical safety
+- Significantly reduces hallucinations and improves medical safety

 ### Step 7 – Medical Chat and Patient Guidance
-- Patient-oriented explanations:
+- Patient-oriented explanations covering:
   - Medication usage
   - Precautions
   - Side effects
   - Contraindications
-- System encourages medical consultation when necessary
+- The system explicitly encourages medical consultation when required

 ---

+## API Integration (Branch: `ordonnance_api`)
+A RESTful API has been developed to expose the prescription analysis and medication question-answering capabilities of the system.

+The API enables:
+- Integration with web or mobile applications
+- Programmatic submission of prescription images or text
+- Retrieval of structured medication data
+- Interaction with the medical question-answering module

+The API implementation, routing, and service orchestration are available in the **`ordonnance_api` branch**, allowing **independent deployment** without impacting the research-oriented codebase.

+---

 ## Explainable AI (XAI)
-A **Hybrid Post-hoc Explainable AI** strategy is integrated:
+A **Hybrid Post-hoc Explainable AI** strategy is integrated, combining:
-- Declarative explanations (why a drug was identified)
+- **Declarative explanations** (why a drug was identified)
-- Counterfactual explanations (what would change the outcome)
+- **Counterfactual explanations** (what would change the outcome)

-- Enhances transparency, reliability, and trustworthiness
+This approach enhances **transparency, reliability, and medical trustworthiness**.

 ---

 ## Evaluation Strategy
-- **LLM-as-a-Judge** framework used to assess:
+The system is evaluated using an **LLM-as-a-Judge** framework to assess:
 - Medical correctness
 - Safety
 - Clarity
 - Grounding in verified data

 ---

 ## Disclaimer
 This system is designed as a **medical decision-support tool**.
-It does **not replace professional medical advice**.
+It does **not replace professional medical advice**, diagnosis, or treatment.
-Users are always encouraged to consult healthcare professionals.
+Users are always encouraged to consult qualified healthcare professionals.

 ---